aegray/openfocals/DESIGN.md

 The frontend application starts up a service which manages all of these things, then controls commands and settings that are sent to this service.

+## Event bus

+All different parts of the system are linked together using an EventBus (the greenrobot library provides this).
+This lets different subcomponents operate semi independently without knowledge of what they'll be linked to by pushing various messages onto a global event bus, and listening to the event bus for messages from other components.

 ## Device + Device service